 “As we thought about what patients go through with cancer, time after time they face new challenges and questions, going back to even before a diagnosis is made,” said Interval creative director Adam Meyer.
 “A lump in the breast, an inconclusive mammogram, a diagnosis of cancer, the need for chemotherapy, even with remission, there’s the feeling of facing something new, scary and unknown, leading to the inevitable question of ‘Now what do I do?’
 The team at Allegiance Health wanted to show they understood that mindset, and that they would be there with the patient every step of the way to offer physical, mental, emotional and spiritual support.”

-Once the campaign launched, Interval worked with the client to build a full content marketing program, featuring appropriate web-based content, videos, a blog, and online cancer risk assessments.
+Once the campaign launched, Interval worked with the client to build a full content marketing program, featuring appropriate web-based content, videos, a blog, online cancer risk assessments and online/search advertising.